TausifAnsari/TausifAnsari/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently developing web applications using MERN Stack
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to solve complex Data structure and Algorithm problems
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 👨‍🎓 I'm pursuing B.E in Informtaion Technology
+- 💌 You can reach me at mohammed.tausifansari@gmail.com

 <!--
 ## 👯 &nbsp;Communities